JohnNickerson/MediaSync/README.md

 # MediaSync
-MediaSync is a portable, multi-master, sync program designed to work from a flash drive.
-Using a virtual master file index, it determines the current state of the files on a machine and copies necessary changes to and from a space-limited shared folder.
+MediaSync is a portable, multi-primary, sync program designed to work from a flash drive.
+Using a virtual primary file index, it determines the current state of the files on a machine and copies necessary changes to and from a space-limited shared folder.
 In this way, it is able, for instance, to (gradually) synchronise 100GB of files using an 8GB flash drive.

 # Features
-- No master copy: changes can be made on any copy of any file.
+- No primary copy: changes can be made on any copy of any file.
 All changes will be replicated everywhere.
 - Space limits: reserve as much or as little space for your sync file copies as you like.
 - Copies only changed files (note: renamed files are treated as a delete and create).
 - Zero-footprint on synchronised machines: the index metadata is stored on the flash drive.